Agricultural Soil Health Program

 The act creates the Colorado soil health program in the department of agriculture (department), which includes programs to encourage widespread adoption of soil health practices.
 An entity's participation in the soil health program is voluntary.
 The department, commissioner of agriculture (commissioner), and state agricultural commission will administer the soil health program.

-The department may establish the following:
+The department shall, if financial resources are available, establish the following:

 - A state soil health inventory and platform;